Facebook's Uneven Enforcement of Hate Speech Rules Allows Vile Posts To Stay Up - Slashdot

 Of course, Usenet's still around, if one knows where to find it.
 And, come to think of it, I think I will.
 The riff-raff, the millenial snowflakes can have Faceboot, Twatter, and the rest of that junk.
 They should stay off Usenet.
 They wouldn't be able to handle it.

+More over, if Facebook wants to make money it can't be 4chan.
+In fact, even 4chan can't have no rules at all, and even with bans on things like child porn and GamerGate they still can't make enough money to keep the site afloat.

+There are places on Tor and Freenet where you can say anything.
+It's unreasonable

-Jesus stop it already (Score:2)
+Jesus stop it already (Score:3)

 A crowd sourced investigation (Score:2)